aaronkyle/social-development/context/international-law/cdb.md

 [^CBD]: "The website for the Convention on Biological Diversity can be found at: http://www.cbd.int/"

-[^CBD-parties]: "Convention on Biological Diversity. n.d.
+[^CBD-parties]:http://www.cbd.int/convention/parties/list/ "Convention on Biological Diversity. n.d.
 “List of Parties” [webpage].
-Montreal: Secretariat of the Convention on Biological Diversity [website].
-Available at: http://www.cbd.int/convention/parties/list/"
+Montreal: Secretariat of the Convention on Biological Diversity [website]."

-[^CBD-decision-v16]: "Convention on Biological Diversity.
+[^CBD-decision-v16]:http://www.cbd.int/decision/cop/?id=7158 "Convention on Biological Diversity.
 2000.
 “COP 5 Decision V/16” In: Fifth Ordinary Meeting of the Conference of the Parties to the Convention on Biological Diversity, 15-26 May 2000 – Nairobi, Kenya.
-Montreal: Secretariat of the Convention on Biological Diversity [webpage].
-Available at: http://www.cbd.int/decision/cop/?id=7158 [Accessed 02 September 2013];
+Montreal: Secretariat of the Convention on Biological Diversity [webpage]."
 See also: “V/16.”
 In: Annex III: Decisions Adopted by the Conference of the Parties to the Convention on Biological Diversity at its Fifth Meeting; Nairobi, 15-26 May 2000.
 [UNEP/CBD/COP/5/23] Pp. 139–42.
 Montreal: Secretariat of the Convention on Biological Diversity.
 Available at: http://www.cbd.int/doc/decisions/cop-05/full/cop-05-dec-en.pdf [Accessed 02
 September 2013]"